loculus-project/loculus/preprocessing/specification.md

 ## Introduction

 The preprocessing pipeline prepares the data uploaded by the submitters for release.
-It is a separate program and communicates with the core Pathoplexus backend server through an HTTP interface that we specify in this document.
-The pipeline can have organism-specific logic and different pipelines can be used for different Pathoplexus instances.
+It is a separate program and communicates with the core Loculus backend server through an HTTP interface that we specify in this document.
+The pipeline can have organism-specific logic and different pipelines can be used for different Loculus instances.

 **Note:** The requirements levels (must, should, can, etc.) in this document currently ARE NOT consistent with [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 ### Tasks

 In following, we list a series of tasks that the preprocessing pipeline would usually perform.
 Hereby, the developers of a preprocessing pipeline has much flexibility in deciding how and to which extent the pipeline does the tasks.
-The only rule is that the output of the pipeline has to conform to the format expected by the Pathoplexus backend.
+The only rule is that the output of the pipeline has to conform to the format expected by the Loculus backend.
 For example, a preprocessing pipeline can be very "generous and intelligent" and accept a wide range of values for a date (e.g., it may map "Christmas 2020" to "2020-12-25") or be very restrictive and throw an error for any value that does not follow the ISO-8601 format.

 **Parsing:** The preprocessing pipeline receives the input data as strings and transforms them into the right format.
 For example, assuming there is a field `age` of type `integer`, given an input `{"age": "2"}` the preprocessing pipeline should transform it to `{"age": 2}` (simple type conversion).
 In another case, assuming there is a field `sequencingDate` of type `date`, the preprocessing pipeline might transform `{"sequencingDate": "30 August 2023"}` to the expected format of `{"sequencingDate": "2023-08-30"}`.